BookingEasy/booking-easy-wp/readme.txt

 4. Use the shortcode `[sagenda-wp]` in a page or an article ( you can also display only one "bookable item" : `[sagenda-wp bookableitem="my bookable item name"]`).
     OR are you looking for the calendar view? please install our new module [Sagenda Calendar](https://wordpress.org/plugins/sagenda-calendar/) to display a month / week / day view. [in BETA testing for now!]

-SUPPORT THIPS : any error message? try to update to the last version of WordPress and use PHP 7 or higher !
+SUPPORT THIPS : any error message? try to update to the last version of WordPress and use PHP 7.4.x !

 **Calendar view settings**
 Sagenda's calendar view will read your WordPress Settings : myURL/wp-admin/options-general.php